 5. Study Hard

 99.99% of the photographers I know are self-taught.
 They didn’t go to art school, and a large percentage of them didn’t pick up photography until their 30’s and 40’s.
 Some of them have become successful photography business owners, while others are making their mark in the fine art world.
 All of this to say that you can achieve a great deal through self-teaching.
-We are fortunate to have endless resources at our fingertips through places like Pretty Presets, Rock the Shot, Flickr and YouTube, where people will share what they know with you for free!
+We are fortunate to have endless resources at our fingertips through places like Pretty Presets, Pretty Forum, Flickr and YouTube, where people will share what they know with you for free!

 Be sure to check your local library, too.
 You will be surprised by the amount of up-to-date photography how-to books you’ll find in the library, and the library is also a wonderful place to find photo books (art books, as opposed to how-to books) that will inspire you through imagery.